Where can I purchase the BomeBox?

 Which features of MIDI Translator Pro are available in the BomeBox?

 It supports all features not related to a desktop computer: MIDI in/out, unlimited MIDI ports, MIDI routes, MIDI aliases, Rules, timers, enable/disable presets.
 It does support incoming keystrokes via attached QWERTY keyboards, but not keystroke emulation.
-Also not supported are desktop related translations like AppleScript, mouse emulation.
+Also not supported are desktop related translations like AppleScript, mouse emulation, application focus.

 Does the BomeBox include a license of MIDI Translator Pro?

 The BomeBox is priced very competitively, so it does not include a MIDI Translator Pro license.
 The BomeBox has a lot of functionality available in the web config, so for many use cases, the advanced mapping capabilities of MIDI Translator Pro are not even needed.
-And you can use Bome MIDI Translator Pro project files in the BomeBox without a license of MT Pro.
+And if you’ve downloaded or received a Bome MIDI Translator Pro project file, you can run it in the BomeBox without owning a license of MT Pro.

 Do I need a license of MIDI Translator Pro for running a project on the box?

 No, unless you want to edit it or create one from scratch.
-If you got a MIDI Translator Pro project file, for example from a friend or downloaded on the Internet, you can upload it to the BomeBox even without a license of MIDI Translator Pro.
+If you got a MIDI Translator Pro project file, for example from your technician or downloaded on the Internet, you can upload it to the BomeBox and it will run even without a license of MIDI Translator Pro.
 You only need a Bome MIDI Translator Pro license if you want to create or modify project files.
 Project files created with the Trial version cannot be uploaded to the BomeBox.